Ethmangameon/hdhomrun-xmltv-node-downloader/README.md

 6. Set a Scheduled task in Jellyfin to update the channel guide after this.

 ## This script is in an attempt to solve a small problem I've been facing.
-I purchased the live TV guide for my HD-Homerun, and I expected Jellyfin to allow me to easily use this data.
-I then later found out it does not, I had already paid for a year 😤.
+I purchased the live TV guide for my HD-Homerun, and I expected Jellyfin to allow me to use this data.
+I found out it did not, I had already paid for a year 😤.

 I did some googling and found [this post](https://forum.silicondust.com/forum/viewtopic.php?t=72813).
 The API supports xmltv data and Jellyfin uses xmltv data.